 On April 28, 2021, the Company implemented a Restricted Share Unit Plan, (the "RSU Plan").
 Pursuant to the RSU Plan, the Company will grant restricted share units ("RSUs") to directors, officers, employees, and consultants for services as approved from time to time by the Board.
 The maximum number of common shares made available for issuance pursuant to the RSU Plan shall not exceed 5% of common shares issued and outstanding and shall not exceed 10% of the common shares issued and outstanding less any common shares reserved for issuance under all other share compensation arrangements.
 The vesting terms, settlement, and method of settlement of the RSUs granted under the RSU Plan will be determined by the Board of Directors.

-A summary of the Company's RSUs as at September 30, 2022 and December 31, 2021, and changes for the periods then ended are as follows:
+A summary of the Company's RSUs as at December 31, 2022 and 2021, and changes for the years then ended, is as follows: